fbsamples/workplace-platform-samples/SupportScripts/Powershell/README.md

-# Workplace From Facebook Platform Samples in Powershell: Custom Integrations in Python
+# Workplace From Facebook Platform Samples in Powershell: Custom Integrations in Powershell

 This is a collection of sample scripts in Powershell that show how you can interact with Workplace data using the Graph API.